LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 ---
-title: Designing for the economy of user effort
+title: In the economy of user effort, be a bargain, not a scam
-nutshell: Making simple things easy and complex things possible is a great start, but it's not enough.
+nutshell: User effort is a currency.
+To create a product users love, design the tradeoffs of use case complexity to user effort with the same care you design your pricing scheme.
 draft: true
 toc: true
 tags: